 In a similar vein, how well will your workforce interact with the potential partner’s workforce?
 If your guys are in the office late Friday afternoon trying to close business and your potential partner is effectively shutting down on Friday afternoon, how is that going to play out over time?

 Location may or may not be an issue, but it should be considered.
 Time zone differences can impede the daily operations of any company in larger domestic markets and certain international markets.
 If the relationship will involve shipping of product or supplies between operations, be sure to consider the fragility of any shipping modes or specific channels involved.

 Finally, just ask yourself, do you like these guys?
-You will be doing business, sharing successes and crisis and depending upon each other to achieve success.
+You will be doing business, sharing successes and crises and depending upon each other to achieve success.
 It is always nice to at least like the other folks on your team.

-Be Honest About Your Direction and Technology Partnerships
+Be Honest about Your Direction and Technology Partnerships

 Partnership is a great strategy.
 Be open, honest and know where you want to go.
 The right partner can be the best way to get there quickly.